sstojak1/rock-paper-scissors/readme.md

 If both players choose the same, the round is counted as a tie.

 Implement two players:
-model.Player A always chooses Paper
+Player A always chooses Paper
-model.Player B chooses randomly
+Player B chooses randomly

 The game consists of 100 rounds of above two players competing.